Upgrading and replacing your boiler

 About half of your annual energy costs go towards heating and hot water, so an efficient boiler is important.

-Upgrading your boiler could save you £235 each year on heating bills – using April 2024 prices.
+Upgrading your boiler could save you around £320 each year on heating bills (figures from Energy Saving Trust).
 This is based on a semi-detached home on mains gas, upgrading from a G-rated boiler to an A-rated condensing boiler with full heating controls.
 The savings are even greater for larger properties and for heating systems that run on oil.

-Today’s central heating boilers are much better than the old ones.
+Today’s central heating boilers are much better than the older models.
 They can heat water more efficiently, meaning they use less gas or oil to do the same job.
 This saves energy and will save you money.

 Building regulations specify that if you’re replacing an old boiler the new one must be A-rated for energy efficiency.
-This will almost certainly be one of the new-style condensing boilers.
+This will almost certainly be a condensing boiler.

 What is a condensing boiler?